ma-ji/amgps/_pages/about.md

 2. Able to conduct the analysis manually and with software packages;
 3. Know how to apply these analysis methods to answering research questions from a research design perspective.

+Required textbook: {% reference MeierAppliedStatisticsPublic2014 %} (previous versions are fine as long as the course content is covered)

 ### Grading

 <!-- See a list of [Assignments](/assignments/) -->